rphmeier/rob.tech/_posts/2024-02-03-nearly-optimal-polkadot-merklization.md

 In 2016, the first significant project I worked on in the blockchain space was optimizing the Parity-Ethereum node's implementation of Ethereum's Merkle-Patricia Trie.
 At that time, blockchain node technology was a lot less sophisticated.
 We were in a friendly rivalry with the geth team, and one way we wanted to get a leg up on geth's performance was by implementing batch writes, where we'd only compute all of the changes in the Merkle-Patricia trie once at the end of the block (actually, the end of each transaction - at that time, transaction receipts all carried an intermediate state root).
 The status quo was to rather apply updates to trie nodes individually as state changes occurred during transaction execution.
 This may be hard to believe for node developers of today, but hey, it was 2016, and it worked - and it gave our Ethereum nodes a significant boost in performance.

 We've come a long way since 2016, but many of the inefficiencies of the 16-radix Merkle-Patricia trie used in Ethereum and the Polkadot-SDK still persist.
 They have minor differences in node encoding and formats, but function much the same.
 The radix of 16 was chosen because it reduced one of the biggest problems with traversing Merkle Tries: random accesses.
 Child nodes are referenced by their hash, and these hashes are randomly distributed.
 If your traversal algorithm is naive and you load each child node as you learn its hash, you end up breaking one of the first laws of computer program optimization, which is to maintain data locality.
 What's even worse is breaking that law in disk access patterns.
-State Merkle Tries in Ethereum, Polkadot-SDK, and countless other protocols still work this way today.
+16-radix Merkle-Patricia Tries alleviate this issue but definitely do not solve it.
+State Merkle Tries in Ethereum, Polkadot-SDK, and countless other protocols still work this way today, all with optimizations.

 One of the other issues with the 16-radix Merkle-Patricia trie is that it's very space inefficient.
-Beyond the first few layers, the state trie gets pretty sparse, and most of the 16 slots for children at each branch node are not occupied.
 All else equal, the 16-trie is more efficient than its binary counterpart in the number of disk accesses that need to be made.
-However, in a world of light and stateless blockchain nodes, where Merkle proofs need to be submitted over the network, sending all these mostly-empty nodes wastes space.
+Proving the access of a key involves sending the hashes of the up to 15 other children at every visited branch.
+Binary trie proofs only involve one sibling, so all the extras are additional overhead.
+In a world of light and stateless blockchain nodes where Merkle proofs need to be submitted over the network, sending all these extra sibling hashes is highly wasteful.

 There have been advancements, such as the [Jellyfish Merkle Trie](https://developers.diem.com/papers/jellyfish-merkle-tree/2021-01-14.pdf?ref=127.0.0.1) pioneered at Diem.
 To summarize briefly - Jellyfish is pretty clever, and allows the same trie to be represented either in a binary format (over the network), or in a 16-radix format (on disk).
 It has other optimizations which aim to replace common sequence patterns of nodes with very efficient representations to minimize the required steps in traversal, update, and proving.
 They also remark on an approach to storing trie nodes on disk which avoids as much write amplification (read: overhead) in a RocksDB-based implementation.
 Jellyfish is definitely an improvement, but it also makes a key trade-off: the assumption that the keys used in the state trie have a fixed length.